wickwirew/Shift/README.md

 Shift is a simple, delarative animation library for building complex view controller and view transitions in UIKit.

 Shift can automatically transition matched views from one view controller to the next, by simply providing an `id` to the source and destination views.
 Transitions like these can make transition feel very fluid and natural and can help give context to the destination screen.
-Additional animations can be applied to both the matched and unmatched views that will be run during the transition.
+Additional animations can be applied to the unmatched views that will be run during the transition.

 Shift is very similar to [Hero](https://github.com/HeroTransitions/Hero) in that it can animate view controller transitions.
 It differs in that it is not tied to view controllers only.
 The animations can be applied to two different `UIView`s regardless of whether an actual transition is occurring.
 Which can be useful if you are transitioning between two child view controllers, or just two plain `UIView` subviews.
 It can also be plugged easily into custom transitions where you need to supply your own `UIViewControllerAnimatedTransitioning` or `UIPresentationController`.
 This can be very useful if the destination view controller maybe does not cover the full screen.